duetosymmetry/qnm/README.md

 # Welcome to qnm
-Python implementation of the [Cook-Zalutskiy spectral approach](https://arxiv.org/abs/1410.7698) to computing Kerr quasinormal frequencies (QNMs).
+`qnm` is an open-source Python package for computing the Kerr quasinormal mode frequencies, angular separation constants, and spherical-spheroidal mixing coefficients.
+The `qnm` package includes a Leaver solver with the [Cook-Zalutskiy spectral approach](https://arxiv.org/abs/1410.7698) to the angular sector, and a caching mechanism to avoid repeating calculations.

 With this python package, you can compute the QNMs labeled by different (s,l,m,n), at a desired dimensionless spin parameter 0≤a<1.